 Support for coordinated motions of linear tracks and rotary tables

-Reachability and singularity testing, including external axes
+Reachability, singularity and collision checking, including external axes

 Easy user interface for robot configuration (Bending Backwards, Elbow Up/Down, Wrist Up/Down).

 Options for: Gun on/off (suitable for laser, plasma and waterjet cutting)

 Supports automatic tool-change and spindle RPM speed

 Machining from all sides (construction views) with only one coordinate frame calibration on the robot

 In addition to the GUI, IRBCAM can be seamlessly integrated into CAM software as a post-processor

 Functions for editing, adding and deleting robot positions.

 Automatic placement of transition points between Construction Views.